-Created in 2014 as the ABLE Act, there are now over 20 ABLE programs to choose from and now Connecticut has its own ABLE plan!
+Created in 2014 as the ABLE Act, there are now over 20 ABLE programs to choose from, including Connecticut, which has its own ABLE plan!

 How does an ABLE account work?

 One of the hallmarks of ABLE accounts is that the funds will be exempt (just like funds are exempt in special needs trusts) from the low income and asset limits for public benefits programs—like Supplemental Security Income (SSI) and Medicaid—that many individuals with disabilities rely on for supports and services.